JitenShahani/RequestValidationInMinimalAPIs/README.md

 ### Delete an existing blog post
 - **Endpoint**: `DELETE /posts/{id:Guid}`
 - **Description**: This endpoint deletes an existing blog post based on the blog post Id you provide.
+The cache will be invalidated to ensure the deleted post is not reflected in subsequent requests.
 - **Responses**:
   - `200 OK`: Blog post deleted successfully.
   - `404 Not Found`: Blog post not found.